SystemsApproach/ops/control.rst

 	collection on a per-flow basis, at runtime, making it possible to write closed-loop control applications on top of Aether.*

+	*In a similar spirit, the QoS-related control example given in this section could be augmented with additional objects that provide visibility into, and an opportunity to exert control over, various radio-related parameters implemented by SD-RAN.
+	Doing so would be a step towards a platform API that enables a new class of industry automation edge cloud apps.*

 	*In general, Iaas and PaaS offerings need to support application- and user-facing APIs that go beyond the DevOps-level configuration files consumed by the underlying software components (i.e., microservices).
 Creating these
-	interfaces is an exercise in defining a meaningful abstraction layer, which when done using best practices, becomes an exercise in defining high-level data models.
-Runtime Control is the management subsystem responsible defining and implementing the API for this abstraction layer.*
+	interfaces is an exercise in defining a meaningful abstraction layer, which when done using declarative tooling, becomes an exercise in defining high-level data models.
+Runtime Control is the management subsystem responsible specifying and implementing the API for such an abstraction layer.*

 5.3.3 QoS Profiles